-This website contains notes & cheatsheets for web development and Linux administration.
+This website contains notes & cheatsheets for web development, Linux systems administration, information security and cryptocurrency.

 This site is maintained by David Egan:

 Protect your sensitive data - create a LUKS encrypted backup partition for Ubuntu 16.04 Xenial Xerus that is automatically mounted on boot.